BrokenImage/raptor-api/README.md

 ### Installation

-Each fold of the application has their own README.cd files that explain how they are installed and deployed.
+Each folder in this repo has their own README.cd files that explain how they are installed and deployed.
+Other features, like the mongodb database and AWS S3 bucket should be setup using the usual setup instructutions given by MongoDB Client and AWS Bucker creation page.

 <!-- USAGE EXAMPLES -->
 ## Usage